Sunday School Program

 Childcare is available for infants to 3-year-old children during worship.
 Parents are asked to comply with the First Congo childcare policies.
 Please take a moment and complete the Sunday school registration form so that the church understands the needs of your child.

-The Sunday school classes use lessons from the DWELL curriculum, which actively engages kids in God’s story using interactive games, reflective wondering, dramatic storytelling, and a whole lot of fun.
+The Sunday school classes use lessons from the SHINE curriculum, which actively engages kids in God’s story using interactive games, reflective wondering, dramatic storytelling, and a whole lot of fun.
 Colorful story symbols create visual timelines; wondering questions draw children into God’s Big Story; and wonderfully illustrated children’s resources provide support to families.
-DWELL invites kids to find their place in God’s story, living into and out of it for the rest of their lives.
+SHINE invites kids to find their place in God’s story, living into and out of it for the rest of their lives.

-DWELL Sunday School Curriculum
+SHINE Sunday School Curriculum

 For more specific information, contact Jen Enriquez, Director of Children’s Ministries, at jen@wscongo.org.